Potential enlargement of the European Union: Armenia

 On 12 March 2024, the European Parliament passed a resolution confirming that Armenia met Maastricht Treaty Article 49 requirements and that the country may apply for EU membership.
 A petition calling for a referendum on whether Armenia should apply for membership of the EU, which was supported by Armenian prime minister Nikol Pashinyan, succeeded in reaching the 50,000 signatures required in order to be submitted for a vote in the National Assembly.
 On 12 February 2025, Armenia's parliament approved a bill on the launch of the accession process of Armenia to the European Union.
 Pashinyan had stated that if the bill was approved then a roadmap should be agreed to with the European Union prior to holding the referendum.
 The decision for the government to support the bill was reported to be the first step of "the beginning of the accession process of the Republic of Armenia to the European Union".

 On 4 April 2025, Armenian President Vahagn Khachaturyan signed and approved the bill on the process of Armenia's accession to the EU.
+Armenian Prime Minister Nikol Pashinyan announced that his country will officially move forward with its EU membership process despite warnings from Russia.

 Iceland

-Iceland had active accession negotiations from July 2010 until September 2013, but then the membership application was first suspended and then withdrawn by the Icelandic government.
+Iceland had active accession negotiations from July 2010 until September 2013, but then the membership application was first suspended and then ended by the Icelandic government in 2015.
+The application was never formally withdrawn, and the accession process remained dormant.
 Since March 2022, opinion polls have however shown a stable support for Iceland to join the EU.
 There was a renewed call in September 2022 for a referendum on resuming EU membership negotiations.
-Following the 2024 Icelandic parliamentary election, the Social Democratic Alliance, Viðreisn and People's Party formed a new coalition government, which agreed to hold a referendum on resuming negotiations on EU membership by 2027.
+Following the 2024 Icelandic parliamentary election, the Social Democratic Alliance, Viðreisn and People's Party formed a new coalition government which later agreed to hold a referendum on resuming negotiations on EU membership on 29 August 2026.
+The referendum was rejected, ending efforts to resume negotiations.

+Canada

+In September 2026, European Commission president Ursula von der Leyen proposed opening the door for Canada to gain a new "associate member" status, rather than joining the EU as a full member.